 Assisted Living serves those who need help with the activities of daily life and some health services.
 Daily meals and 24-hour supervision are provided while other levels of care may be available depending on your state of residence.
 These additional levels of care may include medication reminders or administration, transportation, and personal grooming.

-Home Health Care (medical) is a licensed level of care that provides nursing care and personal care, and requires a doctor’s prescription.
-Non-medical home care providers can assist with medication reminders, provide limited personal care, prepare light meals and tidy homes, and may offer transportation or errand services.
+Medical Home Care is a licensed level of care that provides nursing care and personal care, and requires a doctor’s prescription.
+Non-medical Home Care providers can assist with medication reminders, provide limited personal care, prepare light meals and tidy homes, and may offer transportation or errand services.

 Hospice is for people with a terminal illness and a life expectancy of six months or less.
 Hospice services are not curative, but provide relief of pain and other symptoms associated with the patient’s terminal illness and related conditions.
 It may be covered by Medicare, Medicaid, and private insurance plans.

 Independent Living, also called Retirement Living, is for those who can manage daily life without help.
 Special services are provided, such as meals in a central dining area.
 Most people drive, but some transportation is usually offered.
 These communities offer no health care services and are not required to be licensed or certified.